NicolasUdea/NeuroCO_File_Renaming_Tool/README.md

 # Codificador

 This project provides a tool for renaming files in a specific format required by NeuroCO and GRUNECO.
 The tool includes a graphical user interface (GUI) for selecting folders and specifying parameters, as well as generating test files for different scenarios.
+> [!WARNING]
+> The script does not account for tasks performed in a different order than pre-established.
+This feature will be added later.
 ## Features

 - Rename video and sensor files based on participant group, number, visit, and task.